brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 Most databases and replication tools that use statement-based replication (e.g.
 `MySQL` before 5.1) will try to replace these nondeterministic function calls with fixed values to avoid these problems, but it's hard to account for every case.
-For example, an user-defined function can be used, or a trigger can be called after an update, and it's hard to guarantee determinism in these cases.
+For example, a user-defined function can be used, or a trigger can be called after an update, and it's hard to guarantee determinism in these cases.
-[`VoltDB`](https://www.voltdb.com/) uses logical replication but [requires stored procedures to be deterministic](https://docs.voltdb.com/UsingVoltDB/DesignProc.php#DesignProcDeterminism).
+[`VoltDB`](https://www.voltdb.com/), for instance, uses logical replication but [requires stored procedures to be deterministic](https://docs.voltdb.com/UsingVoltDB/DesignProc.php#DesignProcDeterminism).

 Another important requirement is that we need to make sure that all transactions